.

 Once you have this metric(s) in place, then consider how your end customer views your success.
 You should then establish a metric to rate how your customer views your performance (fill rate, on time shipments etc).

-For information on Inventory Turns, Fill Rate Measurement, Backorder Reporting or any other Logistics Supply Chain Management Measurement (metric), click on the links to the left.
+For information on Inventory Turns, Fill Rate Measurement, Backorder Reporting or any other Logistics Supply Chain Management Measurements (metric), click on the links to the left.
 The text that appears on this website is the opinion of the webmaster.
 Metrics may or may not be uniform across all industries.
 We recommend contacting a qualified Supply Chain consultant before implementing a measurement program.